by Don R. Camp

 It would not have been considered improper in the culture for

-Sarai to give her servant to her husband as a concubine.
-It should
+Sarai to give her servant to her husband as a concubine, and it

-not be inferred that Hagar was forced against her will into that
+should not be inferred that Hagar was forced against her will into

-relationship since she was pleased to have born a son for Abraham.
+that relationship since she was pleased to have born a son for

+Abraham.
 It was not rape as Avalos implies.
-The son born to Hagar and
+The son born to

-Abraham would have been considered as much a son as a son born to
+Hagar and Abraham would have been considered as much a son as a

-Hagar and Ismael her son sent away.
-She did not want Ismael to be
+Sarai wanted Hagar and Ismael her son sent away.
+She did not want

 But there is the part about Abraham sending her away.
 It was